 COVID-19 is primarily a respiratory virus, meaning that it is most easily caught in places where we may breathe the same air.
-COVID-19 can also spread through contaminated objects, but the risk is lower compared to when you share the same air.
+COVID-19 can also spread through contaminated objects, but the risk is minimal compared to airborne/respiratory transmission risk.